RichardValerosoUniverse/The-Valeroso-City/README.md

 * [ ] **Section 30 — Repealing Clause**

 **Statutory text (verbatim):**
-*“Section 30.
-Repealing Clause. — All laws, decrees, executive orders, rules and regulations or parts thereof which are inconsistent with the provisions of this Act are hereby repealed or modified accordingly.”*
+*“All laws, decrees, executive orders, rules and regulations or parts thereof which are inconsistent with the provisions of this Act are hereby repealed or modified accordingly.”*

 **Impactful violation example:**